facelessuser/pyluxa4/docs/src/markdown/cli.md

 Commands sent via the client should use the `--secure <option>` option to either send requests with verification (`1`), requests with no verification (`0`), or to specify a certificate to validate against.

+!!! warning "Linux"
+    You may need to run the server as `sudo` in order to connect to the Luxafor device.
+If you get errors about not being able to connect, try `sudo`.

 ```
 $ pyluxa4 serve --help
 usage: pyluxa4 serve [-h] [--device-path DEVICE_PATH]